Woodhaven and Cross Bay Boulevards: History

 In the late 1910s, plans surfaced again to build Cross Bay Boulevard between Woodhaven and the Rockaways.
 Advocates stated that the construction of the boulevard would result in development in the Rockaways.
 In September 1918, the New York City Board of Estimate approved plans for Cross Bay Boulevard.
 A $2.9 million bid for the boulevard's construction was received in October 1921.
-Work involved the paving of Cross Bay Boulevard with concrete and asphalt; widening the thruway from 50 feet to 100 ft; and connecting the Rockaway, Broad Channel, and mainland portions as part of what was described as "the largest vehicular trestle in the world".
+Work involved the paving of Cross Bay Boulevard with concrete and asphalt; widening the thruway from 50 feet to 100 ft; and connecting the Rockaways, Broad Channel, and mainland portions as part of what was described as "the largest vehicular trestle in the world".
 The project encountered difficulties, including the presence of oyster beds in the boulevard's path, which had to be removed before construction could proceed.
-Referred to as Jamaica Bay Boulevard, the southern portion between Broad Channel and Rockaway Beach opened in October 1924, and the entire route up to the existing intersection of Woodhaven Avenue and Liberty Avenue opened a year later in 1925.
+The boulevard was then referred to as Jamaica Bay Boulevard.
+The southern portion between Broad Channel and Rockaway Beach opened in October 1924, and the entire route up to the existing intersection of Woodhaven Avenue and Liberty Avenue opened a year later in 1925.
 The new boulevard used much of Flynn's original right-of-way, but the causeway across Jamaica Bay connected to mainland Queens east of the location of Flynn's plateau.
 In conjunction with this extension, Woodhaven Avenue was widened to 150 ft and renamed Woodhaven Boulevard.

-Woodhaven Boulevard's northern end at Queens Boulevard was formerly known as Slattery Plaza, where the two major thruways originally intersected with Eliot Avenue and Horace Harding Boulevard.
-The intersection, along with the Woodhaven Boulevard subway station, were named after Colonel John R. Slattery, former Transportation Board chief engineer who died in 1932 while supervising the construction of the Independent Subway System's Eighth Avenue Line.
-The construction of the Long Island Expressway along the Horace Harding corridor caused Slattery Plaza to be demolished.
+Woodhaven Boulevard's northern end at Queens Boulevard was originally Slattery Plaza, where the two major thruways originally intersected with Eliot Avenue and Horace Harding Boulevard.
+The intersection, along with the Woodhaven Boulevard subway station, was named after Colonel John R. Slattery, former Transportation Board chief engineer who died in 1932 while supervising the construction of the Independent Subway System's Eighth Avenue Line.